Amalgamating not-for-profit corporations

 - the filing fee.

-The articles can be in English or French or in a bilingual format.
+The articles can be in English or French or in a format that employs both English and French.

 What must be included in the statutory declaration?